Uyouii/MIT_6.824_Spring2020/note/Raft.md

 ## 5 The Raft consensus algorithm

 Raft implements consensus by first electing a **_distinguished leader_**, then giving the leader complete responsibility for managing the replicated log.
-The leader accepts log entries from clients, replicates them on other servers, and tells servers when it si safe to apply log entries to their state machines.
+The leader accepts log entries from clients, replicates them on other servers, and tells servers when it is safe to apply log entries to their state machines.

 A leader can fail or become disconnected form the other servers, in which case a new leader is elected.